Skip to content

 I think that all of us should have a tree that we could look up to – – – a tree that can give you inspiration in time of need.
 Pick out your own tree and relate to it.
 Every time you need a source of inspiration – – – it will be there for you to look at.
 A tree may be hit by lightning and it goes on living – – – you know that you too can meet the storms of life and go on living because your tree did.”

-Gwen Frostic Prints, 5140 River Road, closes Dec.
-20 for the season and will reopen around the Memorial Day holiday.
+Gwen Frostic Prints, 5140 River Road, is closed for the season and will reopen around the Memorial Day holiday.
 You can shop online here.
 But it’s worth a trip to see it in person.

 Marla R. Miller is an award-winning journalist, travel writer, and content marketing writer who lives in West Michigan.
 Please “like” or follow me on Facebook, X, Instagram, or LinkedIn.
 Let me help grow your business.
 Check out my Writing Services or Read My Work